jaredmcdonald/6monthmutualaid.org/index.md

 A response from one recipient:

-> "Thank you so much I really needed this and I will definitely let you know when I am back on my feet bless you so much you don’t know how much I appreciate you and whoever is helping"
+> “Thank you so much I really needed this and I will definitely let you know when I am back on my feet bless you so much you don’t know how much I appreciate you and whoever is helping”

 ## How to Give